zwoefler/Testing-Environments/kubespray-test/README.md

 ## Upgrade Kubernetes Version
 Once your cluster is up and running, you maybe want to update the kubernetes version that is used.
 You can do this very easily with the following steps.
 On the `ansible-host` machine we will make some changes.

-So first, login to your vagrant ansible-`vagrant ssh ansible-host` `cd kubespray`
+1. So first, login to your ansible-host:
+`vagrant ssh ansible-host`

+2. Change into the kubespray directory:
+`cd kubespray`

+3. Edit the variables used for the cluster.
+Here we use VIM to change our files:
 `vim inventory/mycluster/group_vars/k8s-cluster/k8s-cluster.yml`

-Search for `kube_version` by typing `/kube_version` in vim and hit enter.
-With `n` you can cycle through the selection.
+4. In the opened document, search for `kube_version` by typing `/kube_version` in vim and hit enter.
+Pressing `n` will cycle through the selected and found words.

+5. Once you found `kube_version` change it to your desired version and save the file by pressing `ESC` --> `:wq`

+6. Now run the `upgrade-cluster` playbook via:
 `ansible-playbook -i inventory/mycluster/hosts.yaml --user root upgrade-cluster.yml`